410dood/react-component-lifecycle/README.md

 `window.setTimeout(this.incrementSpeed, 1000)`: The `incrementSpeed` method is [recursive](https://en.wikipedia.org/wiki/Recursion_(computer_science)) - it invokes itself as the timeout callback.
 After one second, `window.setTimeout` will call `this.incrementSpeed` again - the `speed` will go up by one, and a new timer will be set to do it again.

-## `componentWillReceiveProps(newProps)`

-This method is called any time your component receives new props.
-It is _not_ called with the initial props when your component initially mounts.
-If you need to change the state of your component based on changes in the props, this is where you do it.
-In a simple app, you generally won't need `componentWillReceiveProps`.

-## `shouldComponentUpdate`, `componentWillUpdate`, `componentDidUpdate`

-These methods are called when a component's props or state change, and are generally used for performance optimizations.
-React is quite fast by itself, and you usually don't need to concern yourself with these methods outside of a large app with many dynamic components.

 ## Challenge
 Pull down the starter code in this very repo, and see if you can: